Spectacular sights we lost in recent years

 No-go areas

-While a sprawl of new tourist attractions have popped up in recent years, like Japan's Ghibli Park and Super Nintendo World at Universal Studios Hollywood, we also said goodbye to a number of legendary institutions and failed landmarks from the Museum of London to Hawaii's Haiku Stairs.
+While a sprawl of new tourist attractions have popped up in recent years, like Japan's Ghibli Park and Super Nintendo World at Universal Studios Hollywood, we've also said goodbye to a number of legendary institutions and failed landmarks, ranging from the Museum of London to Hawaii's Haiku Stairs.

-Click through the gallery and take a last look at sights around the world you'll need to remove from your travel checklist...
+Click through this gallery to take a last look at sights around the world you'll need to remove from your travel checklist...

 The Underground Museum, Los Angeles, California, USA